How to stop being jealous of others

-When it comes to navigating relationships, it’s imperative that you master how to stop being jealous and controlling.
+When it comes to navigating relationships, it’s imperative that you master how to stop being jealous of others’ success.
 Even bonds between friends, coworkers and family can become strained when jealousy enters the picture.
 When envy goes unchecked, it can wreak havoc on the ability to trust someone or even enjoy their company.

 To heal relationships characterized by insecurity and dominance, it’s critical to understand what causes jealousy in the first place so those triggers can be eliminated.
 The answers are within you, and finding them will set you free to enjoy relationships built on trust and equality.

 Create empowering beliefs with Tony Robbins’ free ebook.Download Now

 How do I stop being jealous?
 Understanding jealousy

 The 5 Disciplines of Love – unconditional love and compassion, courage and vulnerability, knowing the truth, telling yourself the truth and giving freedom – apply to professional and friendly relationships as well as romantic ones.
 When these principles are practiced consistently, they create relationships that are harmonious and fulfilling.
 When any one of the Disciplines is neglected, the relationship suffers as a result.

 When jealousy enters a relationship, it becomes virtually impossible for the relationship to thrive.
 A jealous person is unable to fully trust others, which hampers the capacity to build solid friendships, romantic relationships and functional work connections.
 Whether it’s a friendship or a romantic relationship, truth and transparency are important.
 Jealousy hampers both parties’ ability to be truthful.
 Jealousy constrains both people, binding both in an unhealthy relationship dynamic.